SkygearIO/features/features/202-session-management/design.md

 specific client, and different attributes can be configured for the client:
 - Name
 - Enabled status
-- Session token transport (cookie / `Authorization` header)
 - Session token properties (e.g. lifetime)

-Session token transport must be specified at client creation.
-Developer should not change it after creation.

 # Future Works
 - Audit log should include session attributes for historical records (#340)